hpcarcher/2014-07-21-cranfield/archer/sessions/Make.md

 See [exercises](MakeExercises.md).

-You will need an automatic variable `$<` which means 'use the first dependency only'.
+You will need another special macro, `$<` which means 'use the first dependency only'.

+    # $< First dependency of the current rule.

 Solution: